About Walnut House

 Judge on the Western Circuit

-Her Honour Judge Sarah Munro QC
+Her Honour Judge Sarah Munro KC

 Judge on the Western Circuit, now a judge at the Central Criminal Court

-His Honour Judge Martin Edmunds QC
+His Honour Judge Martin Edmunds KC

 Judge on the South Eastern Circuit, now the Hon.
 Recorder of the Royal Borough of Kensington and Chelsea